Voice type: Contralto

 The contralto voice has the lowest tessitura of the female voices.
+In current operatic practice, female singers with very low vocal tessituras are often included among mezzo-sopranos.

-Contralto subtypes: Contraltos are often broken down into three subcategories: coloratura contralto, lyric contralto, and dramatic contralto.
+Contralto subtypes: Contraltos are often broken down into three subcategories: coloratura contralto, lyric contralto and dramatic contralto.
 A soprano sfogato is a contralto who has an extended high range reaching the soprano high C.

 Male voices

 Countertenor

-While the countertenor is almost universally recognized as a voice category, it is not a voice type in the strictest sense.
-Except for a few rare voices (such as the American male soprano Michael Maniaci or singers with disorders such as Kallmann syndrome), countertenors typically have tenor or baritone chest voices and rely on their falsetto register to reach high notes, using their modal voice mostly for the lowest notes.
-The countertenor voice is therefore more often a product of the application of a specific technical approach, and much less often a result of the biological factors which have long been credited with determining the other voice types.
-These factors include vocal-fold length, thickness, and other elements of laryngeal proportions.
-All countertenors, save those rare examples previously mentioned, also fall into the traditional male voice categories, such as tenor and bass.

 Countertenor range: The countertenor is the highest male voice.
 Many countertenor singers perform roles originally written for a castrato in baroque operas.
+Except for a few very rare voices (such as the American male soprano Michael Maniaci or singers with a disorder such as Kallmann syndrome), singers called countertenors generally sing in the falsetto register, sometimes using their modal voice for the lowest notes.
 Historically, there is much evidence that the countertenor, in England at least, also designated a very high tenor voice, the equivalent of the French haute-contre.
 Until about 1830, all male voices used some falsetto-type voice production in their upper range.
-Countertenor voices span a broad range, covering E to E.
+Countertenor voices span a broad range, covering C4 to C6 (some as high as F6) to a range just above tenor covering D3 to about D5.